juspay/flakular.in/docs/intro/nix-rapid.md

 ## Flakes

 :::info To learn more
-To learn more:
 - [Serokell Blog: Basic flake structure](https://serokell.io/blog/practical-nix-flakes#basic-flake-structure)
-- [Enable flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes) (flakes are not enabled by default)
 :::

-A Nix flake is defined in the `flake.nix` file, which denotes an attrset containing the keys "inputs" and "outputs". *Outputs* can reference *inputs*.
+A Nix flake is defined in the `flake.nix` file, which denotes an attrset containing two keys `inputs` and `outputs`. *Outputs* can reference *inputs*.
 Thus, changing an *input* can change the *outputs*.
 The following is a simple example of a flake:

 ```nix
 {